SideNicheHustle

 How to start

-- 01 Start with Shopify — it is the standard platform and integrates directly with DSers for AliExpress sourcing
+1. 01 Start with Shopify.
+It's the standard platform and integrates directly with DSers for AliExpress sourcing.

-- 02 Pick a niche before building a store — general stores test too many products at once and rarely work; a focused niche lets you build a coherent brand
+2. 02 Pick a niche before building a store.
+General stores test too many products at once and rarely work.
+A focused niche lets you build a coherent brand.

-- 03 Research winning products before importing anything — look for items that solve a visible problem, can be demonstrated in a short video, and are not already sold everywhere locally
+3. 03 Research winning products before importing anything.
+Look for items that solve a visible problem, can be demonstrated in a short video, and aren't already sold everywhere locally.

-- 04 Test organically on TikTok before spending on ads — a single viral product video can drive sales at zero ad cost and validates the product before you commit budget
+4. 04 Test organically on TikTok before spending on ads.
+A single viral product video can drive sales at zero ad cost and validates the product before you commit budget.

-- 05 Set clear shipping expectations on your store — AliExpress shipping from China takes weeks, and customers who expect fast delivery will file chargebacks
+5. 05 Set clear shipping expectations on your store.
+AliExpress shipping from China takes weeks, and customers who expect fast delivery will file chargebacks.

-- 06 Build a simple returns policy before your first sale — dealing with refund requests without one in place is where most beginners lose control
+6. 06 Build a simple returns policy before your first sale.
+Dealing with refund requests without one in place is where most beginners lose control.

 Pros

-- + TikTok organic allows testing products without ad spend
+• + TikTok organic lets you test products without ad spend.

-- + Once a winning product is found, a store can run with relatively low daily time investment
+• + Once you find a winning product, a store can run with relatively low daily time investment.

 Cons